WMSE: WSOE, WMSE

-Fund Raising Activities
+Fund raising activities

 Up until 1997, fund raising events were limited to underwriting from local businesses.
 In exchange for financial support, businesses received mention on the air at the beginning and end of certain programming hours.
 While on-air underwriting remains, in 1997 WMSE held its first on-air pledge drive and also introduced the Club Card for purchase which offered discounts at area business.

 After funding from the college was cut, WMSE became even more dependent on listener support.
 The station allots two weeks out of the year, one in the fall and one in the spring in which listeners can pledge.
 These pledge drive typically include numerous on-air live performances from both local and national artists.
 Though there are designated times for donation, WMSE accepts any donations at any time in the year.

 They also hold an annual Rockabilly Chili Contest and a Food Slam Competition that many local businesses participate in.

 For their 25th anniversary on March 17, 2006, they made available several limited edition prints of works donated by local artists for individuals who donated above a certain level.